JohnCCFong-2026/Cloud-Security-Best-Protection-Strategies/AWS/Network Security/README.md

 - Acts as a virtual firewall for EC2 instances, controlling inbound and outbound traffic.
 - Example: You configure a security group to allow inbound HTTP (port 80) and HTTPS (port 443) traffic from anywhere, but restrict SSH (port 22) access to only your office IP address.

+##### 🚧 Network Access Control Lists (NACLs)
+- Provides subnet-level traffic filtering with rules for inbound and outbound traffic.
+- Example: You set a NACL to deny all traffic from a suspicious IP range while allowing normal traffic to your application subnet.